MateuSai/MateuSai.github.io/godot/_posts/2022-07-27-let's-make-a-multiplayer-game-#3:-server-connection-and-room-creation.md

 ![Create AcceptDialog](/assets/images/godot/multiplayer_game/3/create_dialog.jpg)

 I want to show a list of the connected players in this window.
 Since there can be a lot of connected players, add a ScrollContainer.
 The ScrollContainer will allow us to scroll and see all the players when they overflow the window.
-The players will be represented in a vertical line, so we don’t need the horizontal scroll, disable it.
+The players will be represented in a vertical line, so we don’t need the horizontal scroll.

 ![Disable horizontal scroll](/assets/images/godot/multiplayer_game/3/disable_h_scroll.jpg)